 The question you need to ask yourself is whether you’d rather derive long-term income from a rental property – and maintain ownership of that property as it potentially increases even further in value – or make a short-term gain.

 There may well be good reasons why the latter is the right choice for you and, obviously, we can’t make the decision for you.

 What we can do is set out the facts and provide some examples that will at least help you think it through before making your choice.

 Equally, you might prefer to have a conversation about your particular circumstances with someone who knows property tax.
 In which case, contact us today and let’s start talking.

 What is capital gains tax?

-Capital gains tax, often abbreviated to CGT, is a tax on the profit you make when you ‘dispose of’ an asset, such as a flat or horse, that has increased in value by more than £12,300 in 2020/21.
+Capital gains tax, often abbreviated to CGT, is a tax on the profit you make when you ‘dispose of’ an asset, such as a flat or house, that has increased in value by more than £12,300 in 2020/21.
 This tax-free allowance doubles for spouses and civil partners.
 You’re taxed on the gain, not on the total amount of money you receive.